Urnesto/kms-auto/README.md

 # kms-auto

-Simple database for auto service on pure php\
+Simple database for auto service on php\

 ## Options
 add auto number and status